GrahamCampbell/Laravel-Flysystem/README.md

 ## Installation

-Laravel Flysystem requires [PHP](https://php.net) 7.
-This particular version supports Laravel 5.1, 5.2, 5.3, 5.4, or 5.5 only.
+Laravel Flysystem requires [PHP](https://php.net) 7.1 or 7.2.
+This particular version supports Laravel 5.5 or 5.6 only.

 To get the latest version, simply require the project using [Composer](https://getcomposer.org):